Reflection and optics with 鏡

 望遠鏡

-It combines 望遠 (look far into the distance) with 鏡 (lens) to show a device for seeing faraway things.
+It combines 望 (look out) with 遠 (far) and 鏡 (optical device) to show a tool for seeing far away.

 Asuka Jr. receives a challenge notice from Saint Tail, stating her intent to steal Graham Comet on Christmas Eve.
 One of his friends wonders how Saint Tail will steal a comet.
 Asuka Jr. thinks it over for a moment.